Myo-inositol & d-chiro-inositol: side effects and benefits explained

 Lowers high cholesterol

-Inositol also helps to lower cholesterol by reducing the overall amount of fat in your body.
+Inositol supplements also help to lower cholesterol by reducing the overall amount of fat in your body.
 It does this in part by combining with choline to produce lecithin.
 You need lecithin to break down fats in your body and prevent fat building up in the cell walls of your heart, arteries and brain.

 Relieves symptoms of PCOS